How Fine to Grind Coffee Beans

 How to Tell If Your Grind Is Too Fine or Too Coarse

-• Look at the grinds: If the grinds are too fine, they will look like powder.
-If the grinds are too coarse, they will look like bits of sea salt.
-Depending on your brewing method this could be detrimental to the taste.
+• Look at the grind: If it’s too fine, it will look like powder.
+If it’s too coarse, it will resemble sea salt.
+Both can affect the taste, depending on your brewing method.

 Additional Tips

-• Invest in a quailty grinder: A good grinder is probably the biggest factor in achieving consistent grind sizes.
+• Invest in a good grinder: A quality grinder ensures a consistent grind size.

-• Make SMALL adjustments when dialing in: If your grinder has something like 20 settings, adjust it 1 at a time not 3 or more.
-An example would be if your coffee was a bit weak, try adjusting the grind from 14 to 13 or 12.
+• Make small adjustments: If your grinder has 20 settings, adjust it one at a time.
+For example, if your coffee tastes weak, try moving from setting 14 to 13 or 12.

 Conclusion

-Choosing the right grind size for your coffee beans is so important for making a great cup at home.
-By understanding the info in this guide, you can find the perfect grind for your favorite brewing method and enjoy an out-of-this-world cup of coffee.
+Choosing the right grind size is key to brewing a great cup of coffee at home.
+With the tips from this guide, you can find the best grind for your brewing method and enjoy an out-of-this-world cup every time.

-At Refuge Coffee Roasters, we have carefully selected the specialty coffees that we offer.
-Whether you want a rocking single-origin or a curated blend, we’ve got it for you. `
+At Refuge Coffee Roasters, we hand-select our coffees to help you make the perfect cup.
+Whether you’re after a single-origin or a curated blend, we have something for you.

-Now that you’ve learned about grind-size, go dial in like a pro.
-If you have any questions, please feel free reach out.
+Now that you know about grind sizes, go ahead and dial in like a pro.
+If you have any questions, feel free to reach out!

 Desert Rose